survivejs/react-book/manuscript/01_webpack_compared.md

 Dealing with JavaScript modules has always been a bit of a problem.
 The language actually didn't have the concept of modules till ES6.
 Ergo we are stuck in the 90s when it comes to browser environment.
 Various solutions, including [AMD](http://requirejs.org/docs/whyamd.html), have been proposed.

-In practice it can be useful just to use CommonJS, the Node.js format, and let the tooling deal with the rest.
+In practice, it can be useful just to use CommonJS, the Node.js format, and let the tooling deal with the rest.
 The advantage is that you can often hook into npm and avoid reinventing the wheel.

 [Browserify](http://browserify.org/) solves this problem.
 It provides a way to bundle CommonJS modules together.
 You can hook it up with Gulp.
 There are smaller transformation tools that allow you to move beyond the basic usage.
 E.g. [watchify](https://www.npmjs.com/package/watchify) provides a file watcher that creates bundles for you during development.
 This will save some effort and no doubt is a good solution up to a point.

 The Browserify ecosystem is composed of a lot of small modules.
 This way they remind of the Unix philosophy.
-It is a little easier to adopt than Webpack and in fact it is a good alternative to it.
+It is a little easier to adopt than Webpack and in fact, it is a good alternative to it.

 ## Webpack